Electronic Wills Explained: What Is a Reliable System?

 You won’t need to understand every piece of technology behind the scenes – that’s our job – but you will feel the benefits instantly.

-If not, the existing paper-based options will still be available.
+If you prefer the more traditional paper-based approaching, the existing options will still be available.

 Over time we anticipate everyone moving to electronic wills because a reliable electronic will system resolves many of the issues with paper-based wills.
 Not only that, but electronic wills will be simpler, more accessible, and lower cost, meaning more people can have a will and update it more regularly.